What is a Soft Cup?

 Can you Reuse Soft Cups?

 A question that some people have is whether or not you can reuse soft cups.
 People want to do this in order to save a little bit of money, or to help out the environment.
+You may see mention reusing SoftCups in forums, or on places like Reddit.
 However, the company recommends against this, as do we!

 Sex with Menstrual Cups